You Can’t Win: The Downside of Advanced Prenatal Screening

 Advocating for Special Needs Child

-Regardless of political, religious and social ideals, advanced prenatal screening is not a moral test to be passed or failed.
+Regardless of political, religious, and social ideals, advanced prenatal screening is not a moral test to be passed or failed.
 Women who choose to abort a baby with Down syndrome have the same justified reasoning as women who choose not to abort.
 It is not black and white, or even shades of grey – the choice to abort a baby with Down syndrome is a multicolored and multifaceted decision that is unique to every woman.

 Regardless of political, religious and social ideals, advanced prenatal screening is not a moral test to be passed or failed

 In this modern age, either choice should validated and supported by their respective and opposing communities.
-Despite the acute discrimination and prejudice against women faced with the decision to abort, the reality is that there is no better time to be faced with such a decision like the current time.
-Liberal in thought and with incredible advances in family planning technology, those who choose abortion are guided with professional expertise and care.
+Despite the acute discrimination and prejudice against women faced with the decision to abort, the reality is that there is no better time to be faced with such a decision than the current time.
+Liberal in thought and with incredible advances in family planning technology, those who choose abortion are guided by professional expertise and care.
 Likewise, for children born with Down syndrome, mainstream education has made the inclusion and acceptance of children with special needs not just a promise, but a standard.

 It is not black and white, or even shades of grey – the choice to abort a baby with Down syndrome is a multicolored and multifaceted decision that is unique to every woman.